-Cumberland Lodge Dialogues bring together speakers and audience members of different backgrounds, generations and perspectives to openly exchange their views and experiences, with the input of a skilled moderator.
+Every year, these panel discussions bring together speakers and audience members of diverse backgrounds, generations and perspectives, to openly exchange views and ideas on pressing issues that affect us all.

-Panel discussions in this series are live-streamed and filmed, with video and audio recordings shared afterwards, on the Read, Watch, Listen section of our website and our SoundCloud channel.
+Panel discussions in this series are live-streamed online, with video and audio recordings shared afterwards on the Read, Watch, Listen section of our website and our SoundCloud channel.
 The audio recordings can be found on all major podcasting platforms.

-We have also published recordings of previous annual lectures, keynote conference lectures, podcasts, seminars and interviews, on a wide range of topics relating to our charitable work.
+You will also find recordings of past lectures, keynote conference lectures, podcasts, seminars and interviews, on a wide range of topics relating to our charitable work.

 The Rt Hon Lord Finkelstein, Associate Editor and formerly Executive Editor, The Times - ‘The Arrow of History’, 2017